cy6erskunk/q-n-a/docs/Technical_rules.md

 4 The Directoire Technique is responsible for sending direct to the Central Office of the FIE

 announcements of disciplinary penalties pronounced during the competitions, as well as any requests for censure, suspension, extension of penalty or permanent suspension, and requests for ultimate appeals.
-FIE

-44

-November 2023

 5 The Directoire Technique activates any penalty imposed against which no appeal is possible or which is not subject to suspension ( cf. t.136 ).